zhaime/zoehaime/content/authors/admin/_index.md

 - Visitors
 ---

-I am a senior research associate working at the University of Bristol (UoB), UK.
+I am a senior research associate working at the University of Bristol, UK.
 I am also a part-time PhD candidate at University College London.

-I am currently working on the DELVE study, a qualitative research project aiming to evaluate reasons why people choose to view suicide and self-harm related content online.
+I am currently working on the DELVE study, a qualitative research project aiming to evaluate the harms and benefits of people viewing suicide and self-harm related content online.